mailchimp/content-style-guide/05-web-elements.html.md

 * Organize your page around one topic.
 Use clear, descriptive terms in titles and headings that relate to the topic at hand.
 * Use descriptive headings to structure your page and highlight important information.
 * Give every image descriptive alt text.
+* When it makes grammatical sense to do so, in page titles and headings, put the SEO-heavy terms as far left as possible.